-Pupils who need additional support such as counselling or assessment from outside agencies will be referred by the Assistant Head (Pastoral).
-In-school support for students experiencing anxiety or distress is available from Heads of Year (HoY), the Chaplain, Assistant Heads (Pastoral) the School nurse and, by referral only the school counsellor -all of whom have extra non-contact time provided so that they can offer this support.
+Pupils who are in need of additional support such as counselling or assessment from outside agencies will be referred by the Assistant Head (Pastoral).
+In-school support for students experiencing anxiety or distress is available from Heads of Year (HoY), the Chaplain, the ELSA, Assistant Heads (Pastoral) the School nurse and, by referral only the school counsellor -all of whom have extra non-contact time provided so that they can offer this support.